shyrodgau/imbraw2dng/README.md

 # imbraw2dng
 Convert RAW from I'm Back into DNG.
 They are not really "B&W RAW" but actually the RAW sensor data that also contains the colour filtering.

-Currently known to work half-way for 35mm I'm Back.
+Currently known to work half-way for 35mm I'm Back and current MF Firmware.

-MF Formats are know to make problems.
+MF Formats are know to make problems with older firmware.